jlevy/atom-flowmark/tests/testdoc.flowmark.md

 compensation involves confounding terminology, legal obscurities, and many high-stakes decisions for those who give and *receive it*.
 Blah blah blah and blah.

+- **[Signing bonus](https://www.investopedia.com/terms/s/signing-bonus.asp).** Cash you get just for signing.
+(Signing bonuses usually have some strings attached—for example, you could have to pay back the bonus if you leave the company within 12 or 24 months.)

 ## Some apostrophes and quotes—and dashes, too

 “Hello,” he said!